Applicants are normally expected to have the minimum of a 2:1 degree in Psychology or related discipline.

 - MSc – 1 year full-time or 2 years part-time

-- DPhil – 3 years full-time or 6 years part-time (this is our equivalent term for a PhD)
+- PhD – 3 years full-time or 6 years part-time (this is our equivalent term for a PhD)

 The Psychology Department fosters a culture of collaborative, multidisciplinary research and you will join a vibrant community that includes regular work-in-progress seminars to foster an active research environment.
 You will join one of our four research hubs described below, all of which are engaged in inter-institutional collaborations, including some with non-academic partners such as health-care providers.